 - Surgical vs medical care.

-- Specialities like OB/GYN offer a mixture of both, treating some patients with medical interventions and others with surgical interventions.
+- Specialties like OB/GYN offer a mixture of both, treating some patients with medical interventions and others with surgical interventions.

 - Continuity of care vs noncontinuous care.